yohannesxyz/miniMarketBackEndWAA/README.md

-# MiniMarketBackEndWAA
+# MiniMarket Project WAA Maharishi

 ## Overview
 This project is an engineering proof of concept aimed at providing hands-on experience in building a full-stack application using Spring and React technologies.
 The project involves developing a Mini Online Market where different roles (Admin, Seller, and Buyer) interact with the system to manage products, orders, and reviews.

-##Team Members
+## Team Members
-Yohannes Haile - 617573
+- Yohannes Haile - 617573
-Kirubel Mengesha - 117574
+- Kirubel Mengesha - 117574
-Erick Mgongo - 617566
+- Erick Mgongo - 617566
-Luwan Weldetensae - 117656
+- Luwan Weldetensae - 117656
-Petros Mengistu - 617320
+- Petros Mengistu - 617320

 ## Project Requirements